 Which view should I choose?

-Depending on your business and project requirements, you may have a preferred way of displaying your timetables, Workflows, and processes.
+Depending on your business and project requirements, you may have a preferred way of displaying your timetables, workflows, and processes.

 Some users like to work with calendar formats, so they can plan out their team’s monthly workload, whereas others might prefer a brightly colored Kanban board that maps out each section of the project.
+We offer 27+ view types, so you can build your board in whatever way best suits your team’s unique needs.

-- Gantt view is best for mapping out project deadlines and checking in on task timelines in the form of a Gantt chart.
+- Gantt View is best for mapping out project deadlines and checking in on task timelines in the form of a Gantt chart

 How do I organize my team?